malakum/nc-grad-exhibition-curator/server-back-end/README.md

- Northcoders News API
+ NC GRAD EXHIBITION CURATOR API

-For instructions, please head over to [L2C NC News]
+For instructions,

-This portfolio project was created as part of a Digital Skills Bootcamp in Software Engineering
+This portfolio project was created as part of new Project in Software Engineering

 CREATE two environment file as .env.development and .env.test.
 # NC grad Exhibition  API

 ## About
-In this project I have created a API for a news review website (similar to reddit).
+In this project I have created a API for exhibition curator review website (similar to metro museum website) to  store user data and favourite museum objectId and artworks data.
 This api has multiple endpoints.
 Please use the /api endpoint to see a list of available endpoints, along with requirements for request bodies and available queries.

 ## Link
 Hosted version can be found here

 ## Set-up